IowaDave/avr-dx/_posts/2024-05-21-serial-output-the-hardware-way.md

 What follows reflects my path toward understanding how the USART hardware inside a Dx controller transmits data.

 ### Problem
-I'm using Arduino IDE to compile and upload code onto an unmounted AVR64DD28 microcontroller.
-My project needs to send text strings to the computer.
-Being focused on hardware, it avoids using the Serial class methods provided in the Arduino Core libraries.
-The program will need to:
+I'm using Arduino IDE to compile code for an unmounted AVR Dx microcontroller.
+The IDE uploads code to the Dx through an Arduino Nano (Classic) clone development board running a firmware that turns the Nano into a UPDI programmer.

+I would like to send text strings from the Dx device back to the computer.
+The Dx program will need to:

-1. generate the strings;
+**1. generate the strings**;

-2. transmit them out through the Dx controller's hardware; and
+**2. transmit them out through the Dx controller's hardware**; and
+<br><br>Steps #1 and #2 will avoid using the ```Serial``` class methods of the IDE in the example program, as a way to focus on the hardware.

-3. conduct the strings into the computer through its USB interface.
+**3. conduct the strings into the computer**.
+<br><br>Step #3 will be addressed by passing the Dx transmissions through a "go-between" Arduino Nano board for re-transmission via the Nano's USB interface.

 ### Solution to #1 - ```sprintf()```